sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-routing/ui5-webcomponents-react-routing.md

     Normally when you click on the Logo of the app, it should send you back to your `Home` screen.
 Let's implement that.

-    Go into your `MyApp.jsx` file where your `ShellBar` is located and add an `onLogoClick` prop.
+    Go into your `MyApp.tsx` file where your `ShellBar` is located and add an `onLogoClick` prop.
 The function is almost the same as for the `onHeaderClick`, but this time the destination should be the default page.

-    ```JavaScript / JSX
+    ```TypeScript / TSX
     const navigate = useNavigate();
     const handleLogoClick = () => {
       navigate("./");
     };
     ```

-    ```JavaScript / JSX
+    ```TypeScript / TSX
     <ShellBar
       logo={<img src="reactLogo.png" />}
       profile={<Avatar image="profilePictureExample.png" />}